- Most clever, useful truck bed

 That tailgate is just one of the nifty touches that puts the Ridgeline a few notches ahead of its mid-size rivals.
 It's never clever by too much, just clever.
 The dual-action tailgate is hinged both at the bottom like a traditional tailgate and along its left side so it can open like a door.
 Under the bed floor, there's a cooler-sized trunk with a flat bottom and a drain plug.

 The bed also can be fitted with a 400-watt AC power inverter to charge tools or plug-in your favorite tailgating entertainment; eight 350-pound tie-down cleats; and the industry's first in-bed audio system with six "exciters" in place of speakers.

 Honda Ridgeline safety and features

-No crash-test data is in yet, but the Ridgeline should share the Pilot's very good ratings.
+The IIHS calls the Ridgeline a Top Safety Pick+ for 2017, and federal testers have given the truck five stars overall.
 All models come with a multi-angle rearview camera and Bluetooth, as well as trailer-sway assist and hill-climb assist.